-The album was released with a bonus live acoustic disc recorded at the Grey Lynn Bowling Club, which Carter considers a favourite Dimmer recording, having “great duos with Anika of ‘Case’ and ‘Lucky One’ that I think are far superior to the recorded versions.”
+The album was released with a bonus live acoustic disc recorded at a Live at Helen’s (RNZ’s Helen Young Studios], which Carter considers a favourite Dimmer recording, having “great duos with Anika of ‘Case’ and ‘Lucky One’ that I think are far superior to the recorded versions.”
 The recording also includes a sublime version of Straitjacket Fits’ ‘If I Were You’, which fits well within the set.

 A tour followed, and in 2005, two completely different things occurred: the Straitjacket Fits reunion tour, and a request from Bic Runga to sing backing vocals on her Birds album.
 These coincided with a relationship break-up, which formed the basis for the next Dimmer album, There My Dear (2006).